IamSila/alx-higher_level_programming/0x00-python-hello_world/README.md

     # YOUR CODE GOES HERE.
 PLEASE REMOVE THIS LINE

-2.It should be an executable file .... chmod +x filename 3.The output of the script should be:
+2.It should be an executable file .... chmod +x filename 3.The output of the script should be as follows:

-    the number, followed by Battery street,
-    followed by a new line.You are not allowed to cast the variable number into a string.we use f-strings.and it should be 3 lines long
+    the number which is 98, followed by the string Battery street, followed by a new line.You are not allowed to cast the variable number into a string.we use f-strings.and it should be 3 lines long

+    TIP: Don't forget to add a format specifier %d

+    DONE

+#TASK4.Print
+1.We are completing the following source code
+    #!/usr/bin/python3
+    number = 3.14159
+    # YOUR CODE GOES HERE.
+PLEASE REMOVE THIS LINE
+2.The output of the program should be:

+    the string Float:, followed by the FLOAT with ONLY TWO DIGITS --- format specifiers followed by a NEW LINE

+You are not allowed to cast number to string
+You have to use f-strings
+3.It is a script so chmod thing should apply